Cambridge-Hands-On-Science/Experiments/Experiments/Other/How to Busk.md

 **Recruiting passersby by experiments. ** - Taking experiments out of the venue to convince passersby to turn up.

-Last initially checked on 2025-12-24 by Timothy Wong (chw55@cam.ac.uk) and double-checked on 202X-XX-XX by XXX (XXX@cam.ac.uk)
+Last initially checked on 2025-12-24 by Timothy Wong (chw55@cam.ac.uk) and double-checked on 2026-01-12 by Jeovana Ip (jci25@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->